United Kingdom membership of the European Union: Controversy on the European Court of Human Rights in 2013

 The European Convention on Human Rights (ECHR) was drafted in 1950 and its court (ECtHR) was established in 1953.
-EU institutions are bound under article 6 of the Treaty of Nice to respect human rights under the convention, over and above for example the Law of the United Kingdom.
+EU institutions are bound under article 6 of the Treaty on European Union to respect human rights under the convention, over and above for example the Law of the United Kingdom.
 The Court was criticised especially within the Conservative Party for ruling in favour of British prisoners obtaining the right to vote.
 During the referendum the then Home Secretary, Theresa May, had called for the UK to leave the ECHR.

 Neither the ECHR nor the ECtHR is formally part of the European Union, and are not connected to the Court of Justice of the European Union (CJEU).
 The ECHR was drafted by, and the ECtHR is part of, the Council of Europe, of which the UK was a founding member in 1949.
 The UK was an independent signatory to the ECHR, 21 years before joining the EC/EU, in 1951.
 However, the European Court of Human Rights (which is the court founded by the European Convention of Human Rights) does not have constitutional supremacy over the various judiciaries of European Countries.
 The European Court of Justice (which is the court founded by the Treaty on the Functioning of the European Union) does in fact try to follow the European Convention of Human Rights and the judgements/opinions of the European Court of Human Rights.